 Studies show that when three groups of people (diet only, diet and cardio, cardio only) start a fat loss program, the weight loss results from the cardio were statistically insignificant1.
 Furthermore, energy expenditure on hours (and hours) of cardio versus resistance training leads to different results.
-Unfortunately, overdoing cardio is a common go-to when female beginners are on a quest of losing fat.
+Unfortunately, overdoing cardio is a common go-to when female beginners are on a quest to lose fat.
 The sustainability of any movement chosen should be factored in.
 Naturally, the more you can sustain something in the long run, the chances of desired results increase.

 2. You’re not recovering…..from life

 Commonly, many of us have hit a plateau and nothing seems to work like it used to.
 Interestingly, all we needed was adequate recovery and things shifted right into gear again!
 Similarly, apply that to life.
 Accumulated stress from various aspects of life takes a toll on the body.
-For example, work, relationships, responsibilities, poor gut health, injuries, and more Allocating time to “recover from life” does more than recharge our energy, it is potent for our longevity across the board.
+For example, work, relationships, responsibilities, poor gut health, injuries, and more.
+Allocating time to “recover from life” does more than recharge our energy, it is potent for our longevity across the board.

 3. You are not in your 20s anymore

 Generally, the body loses muscle with age, metabolism slows, and hormones change as we age.
 Consequently, accrued stress as life evolves tends to invite more responsibilities that have negative impacts health-wise.
 It isn’t just our physiological changes but our lifestyle and priorities change too.
-While we used to have all the energy and time to spend at the gym in our 20s, things change with evolution.
+While we used to have all the energy and time to spend at the gym in our 20s, things changed with evolution.
 For many, energy expenses go towards career, home, and even damage control (from the effects of academic stress, poor sleep hygiene, poor food choices, higher intake of alcohol, and drugs…etc during the good ol’ 20s)

 4. You are trying to eat like a bodybuilder